particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Canada 2G/3G sunset update 2025=08-20

+The [Canada 2G/3G sunset page](/reference/discontinued/cellular/canada-sunset/) has been updated with a warning that even if you continue to have 2G or 3G service, it may end at any time since it is past the sunset deadline.

 ### Device OS API reference fix 2025-08-15

 Fixed a problem where BleUuid::isValid and Time::isValid could jump to the wrong item when selected from the navigation.